 Humanistic Therapy focuses on the individual’s inner world, including their thoughts and feelings.
 The theory behind humanistic therapy emphasizes that people are born with certain innate needs and desires, such as belonging, self-esteem or personal growth.
 However, it also recognizes that these needs may not always be met by society or other people in our lives.
 This can leave us feeling isolated or misunderstood by others due to differences between ourselves and them (including race ethnicity gender etc).
 If these beliefs resonate with you, a therapist trained in this type of therapy can help you explore your feelings about yourself and others.
 Click here to get matched with a therapist who can help you explore humanistic therapy in your own journey to healing.

-Ryan is the Business Development Lead at MyWellbeing.
+Ryan is former Head of Growth.
 At MyWellbeing, he helps providers get matched with clients through their unique matchmaking directory.
 Prior to MyWellbeing, he was the founder of Kontess, an edtech solution for universities, which was acquired in 2021.
-He has worked with small businesses and startups alike to help them increase revenue and reach more potential customers through the use of sales and marketing through his agency, Real Recurring Revenue.
+He has worked with small businesses and startups alike to help them increase revenue and reach more potential customers through the use of sales and marketing at his agency, Rex Marketing & CX.